Why a Craft Beer Alliance?

 Why A Purchasing Alliance in The Craft Beer Industry

 A cooperative (also known as a co-op) is an autonomous association of people united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled business.
 A purchasing cooperative is a type of cooperative, often made up of businesses, who have agreed to aggregate demand to get lower prices from selected suppliers.

 Independent entrepreneurs are the cornerstone of the American economy.
 The cooperative model is a proven way to help independent businesses stay strong and independent.
 In fact, there are over 29,000 cooperatives currently operating in the United States with over 350,000 members.
 That’s because the co-op model works.
 It has been proven many times in many other industries.
 Its power is often greatest in industries faced with increased competition and consolidation.
 If you would like to learn more about cooperatives and how they help improve the world we live in visit Cooperatives for a Better World or their YouTube channel.

 Why a Craft Beer Cooperative

 The craft beer industry is a remarkable American success story.
 But despite its incredible continued growth, a lot of brewers – big and small – see significant changes in the competitive landscape.
-Here are some direct quotes from some of the brewers who first supported the Independent Brewers Alliance.
+Here are some direct quotes from both brewers and industry experts on the state of the industry.

 “It’s a way different world…everything is harder to get…from cans to credit.”